jandrew92/project1/README.md

 # Simulinga

-## Project Description

-REST API designed for a language-learning services website.
+RestAPI designed for a language-learning services website.

 ## Technologies Used